 The Project will be constructed on a greenfield site at Mardie, Western Australia, approximately 100 km southwest of Karratha.
 There are 11 islands offshore in the immediate vicinity of the Project, 10 of which have shown evidence of turtle nesting activity (green, flatback and hawksbill turtles) in pre-construction surveys (Figure 1; Pendoley Environmental 2019, 2022).
-Solitary Island was the only island where turtle activity was not recorded (Pendoley Environmental 2022).
+Solitary Island was the only island where turtle activity was not recorded (Pendoley Environmental 2022), consistent with findings from Pendoley et al. (2016).
 Flatback and hawksbill turtles also nest on mainland beaches, although at a much lower density compared to islands (Mardie Creek East and Mardie Creek West, Figure 1; Pendoley Environmental 2019, 2022, 2023).